 In the majority of cases, master plumbers begin their careers as apprentices.

-They can start apprenticeship either through a plumbers’ union apprenticeship program that includes classroom work, or they sometimes enroll in a community college certificate program or an associate degree program in plumbing and heating, plumbing technology, or a related field.
+They can start an apprenticeship either through a plumbers’ union apprenticeship program that includes classroom work, or they sometimes enroll in a community college certificate program or an associate degree program in plumbing and heating, plumbing technology, or a related field.

 Some of the things they learn during the apprenticeship and education at schools are how to read and draft blueprints, basic physics and chemistry, workplace safety, and building codes.